acosta-adrian/acosta-adrian.github.io/index.md

   I'm currently an Engineer at Lam Research in Fremont, CA. <br><br>

-  As part of a rotation program at Lam, I have experience in roles across process engineering, hardware product engineering, and data science.  <br><br>
+  At Lam, I've contributed to projects across process engineering, hardware product engineering, and data science.  <br><br>

   Before this, I completed my PhD in Chemical Engineering at UCLA in June of 2022. <br><br>